 - Soldier bot: +2 STR

-Robots must make a STR + Physical "fortitude save" (or DEX + Physical "reflex save" in the case of an area effect, such as a grenade) when hit with an EMP attack.
+Robots must make a STR + Physical check (or DEX + Physical check in the case of an area effect, such as a grenade) when hit with an EMP attack.
 If they fail, they will be shut down.
-To be reactivated, they usually just need to be switched back on and then make a STR + Physical save (or have the character switching them on make a MND + Knowledge check DC 15) to quickly bypass the power outage caused by the EMP attack.
+To be reactivated, they usually just need to be switched back on and then make a STR + Physical check (or have the character switching them on make a MND + Knowledge check DC 15) to quickly bypass the power outage caused by the EMP attack.
 Otherwise, the robot is incapacitated for the duration of the combat.
 A damaged robot with access to the necessary tools (and in some cases, someone else to make the repairs, but usually they can do it themselves) heals like a normal character.

 To Hit Scores.
 There are three To Hit scores.
 These are used mostly in combat situations.
 They operate very similar to Skills; they could perhaps be called specialized combat skills.
 The first is Melee To Hit, and represents the ability you have to successfully hit (and damage) an opponent with or without a weapon in hand to hand combat.
 It is calculated by adding your STR modifier to your character level, plus any class based bonus you may have (such as the Combat Bonus.)
 When added to a d20 roll, this is the modifier you will use to attack an opponent in hand to hand combat.
 The Ranged To Hit represents your ability to throw or shoot a weapon.
 It is calculated the same way, except that instead of using your STR modifier, you will use your DEX modifier.
 Do the same for the Psionic To Hit, using MND.
 Keep in mind that characters may not always have the means to make a certain kind of attack (this is especially applicable to psionic attacks, where characters most likely do not have any access to psionic attacks.)
 But make a note of it anyway; you never know what may happen in the course of the game!

 Heroism Points.
-Heroism points represent a character's determination and their importance to the forces of fate (i.e., the game and the GM.)
+Heroism points represent a character's determination and their importance to the forces of fate, or destiny, or luck... or just a second chance at something critical, sometimes.
 A character gets three heroism points per session to start with.
 Heroism points can be used to add a +10 to any d20 roll that the character makes.
 It can also be used as a "healing surge;" to instantly heal 2d6+2 hit points as needed.

 When your Heroism points are completely spent, they are gone for the rest of game session.
 A character's Heroism points are restored to their starting amount at the beginning of a game session.
 However, the GM may (and should!) decide to give extra "reward" Heroism points to characters who do something particularly exciting, interesting, harrowing, or entertaining.
 These points can be saved to be used later during the session, or spent immediately.
 Heroism points do not carry over from session to session; they must be used in the session in which they are granted, or they are lost (although the next session will give you a new evening's worth of Heroism points to spend again.)